Information architecture (IA)

-VA.gov and the VA Mobile App follow established IA principles to create intuitive user experiences.
+VA.gov and the VA: Health and Benefits mobile app follow established IA principles to create intuitive user experiences.
 These principles guide content organization and navigation design across all VA digital products.

 1. User-centered design

-- Conduct user research to understand how people categorize and search for information.
+- Conduct research to understand how people categorize and search for information.

 2. Sense of place

-- Always provide a sense of place by utilizing design components and content to ensure visitors know where they are within the experience and where they can go next.
+- Always provide a sense of place by using design components and content to show visitors where they are within the experience and where they can go next.

 3. Consistency

-- Use a consistent organizational structure and labels across different touchpoints - digital and physical.
+- Use a consistent organizational structure and labels across different touchpoints, both digital and physical.

 4. Prioritization

-- Limit and prioritize information to ensure its easy to find at time of need, reduce cognitive load, and allow visitors to explore more detailed information at their own pace.
+- Limit and prioritize information to make sure it’s easy to find at time of need, reduce cognitive load, and allow visitors to explore more detailed information at their own pace.

 5. Findability

-- Present information in the right place and in the right way to meet the mental models and needs of visitors.
+- Present information in a way that meets the mental models and needs of visitors.

-- Offer multiple ways for visitors to find and access information in order to meet various mental models and help them easily find the information they need.
+- Offer multiple ways for visitors to find and access information to meet various mental models and help them easily find the information they need.

 6. Focused navigation

-- Use clear navigation menus and labeling to ensure visitors understand the types of information it leads to.
+- Use clear navigation menus and labeling to make sure visitors understand the types of information the navigation leads to.

-- Provide clear CTAs and focused pathways to and through information to reduce cognitive load, friction, and burden.
+- Provide clear calls to action (CTAs) and focused pathways to and through information to reduce cognitive load, friction, and burden.

 7. Scalability